Top 10 Places to Visit in Delhi – A Local’s Bucket List

 3. Humayun’s Tomb (UNESCO)

 Humayun’s Tomb is the most beautiful, and largest mausoleum in Delhi.
-It was built in 1572 for the great ruler Humayun and was the first garden style tomb in India.
+It was built in 1572 for the Mughal ruler Humayun and was the first garden style tomb in India.

-Humayun’s Tomb is the most impressive monument in the complex, but there are several other restored tombs, Persian gardens and the graves of over 150 Mughal royals and their entourage.
+Humayun’s Tomb is the most impressive monument in this complex, but there are several other restored tombs, Persian gardens and the graves of over 150 Mughal royals and their entourage.

-- Hours & Cost: 8:00 am – 6:00 pm, daily; INR 600 foreigners, children under 15 free (I recommend buying your ticket online in advance on the Archeological Survey of India website.
-Tickets cost less online and you won’t have to line up at the ticket counter)
+Tickets for the Red Fort, Qutub Minar and Humayun’s Tomb can be purchased online in advance on the Archeological Survey of India website.
+Tickets cost less online and you won’t have to line up at the ticket counter.

 4. Chandni Chowk